Soo Eagles: Espanola Eagles era(s)

-The Eagles existed four different times.
-From 1962 until 1971, Espanola played in the Northern Ontario Junior Hockey Association and stayed until a year before it folded due to lack of enough competition.
-They joined the local NOHA Jr. B league (which would become the Northern Ontario Junior Hockey League in 1979).
-Espanola, a very small Northern town, always struggled to keep the team viable and competitive and the franchise went on hiatus after the 1988–89 season.
-They came back from 1991 but went on hiatus again from 1995–1998.
-They were never an overly successful team, but they did win the 1963 McNamara Trophy as league champions.
-In their last season (2002–03), they won only five games the whole season.
-Their last win was against the Sudbury Northern Wolves.
-At the end of that season, the Screaming Eagles were bought and were relocated to Sault Ste.
+The Eagles were located in Espanola, a small industrial town in Northern Ontario, where they struggled to remain viable and competitive, passing into and out of existence in four different phases.
+From 1962 until 1971, Espanola played in the Northern Ontario Junior Hockey Association, staying until a year before it folded.
+Espanola then joined the local NOHA Jr. B league, which would become the Northern Ontario Junior Hockey League, in 1979.
+The franchise went on hiatus after the 1988–89 season, returning in 1991.
+The team went on hiatus again from 1995–1998.
+Its only success came in 1963 when it won McNamara Trophy as NOHA champions.
+In their last season (2002–03), they won only five games the last of which was against the Sudbury Northern Wolves.
+At the end of that season, the Screaming Eagles were relocated to Sault Ste.
 Marie, Michigan.
 Most players did not follow, and moved on to other teams.